http://yagi815.tistory.com/112

 ostream &write(const char *buf, streamsize num);

-read() function, buf should be an array of chars, where the read block of data will be put.
+For the read() function, buf should be an array of chars, where the read block of data will be put.
 For the write() function, bufis an array of chars, where is the data you want to save in the file.
 For the both functions, num is a number, that defines the amount of data (in symbols) to be read/written.

-.
+If you reach the end of the file, before you have read “num” symbols, you can see how many symbols were read by calling the function gcount().
 This function returns the number of read symbols for the last unformatted input operation.

-And before going to the code examples, I have to add, that if you want to open a file for binary read/write, you should pass
+And before going to the code examples, I have to add, that if you want to open a file for binary read/write, you should passios::binary as an open mode.

 Now, let me give you some code examples, so that you can see how stuff works.